jeremymv2/compliance-flo/README.md

 For more detail: https://github.com/chef-cookbooks/audit#overview

-## Creating Custom Compliance profiles
+## Creating Custom Compliance Profiles
 Ultimately, you existing organization's Security practitioners will likely want to specify custom Compliance controls.
 An easy way to accomplish this is with InSpec's Profile Inheritance.